Box Office Autumn Hours:

 School of the Arts

-Come join us for a celebration of UVU’s Finnish initiative in a collaboration with the UVU International Office.
-Featuring three of Sibelius’ most beloved works in the staple classical repertoire, his patriotic Finlandia, his famous Violin Concerto, and all-time classic Sibelius’ Second Symphony, Finnish Ambassador Salmimies from Los Angeles is slated to attend the event.
+Come join us for a celebration of UVU’s Finnish initiative in a collaboration with the UVU Office of Global Engagement.
+Featuring three of Sibelius’ most beloved works in the staple classical repertoire, his patriotic Finlandia, his famous Violin Concerto, with Utah's own world class violinist Aubree Oliverson performing!
+In the same concert will also be all-time classic Sibelius’ Second Symphony, Finnish Ambassador Salmimies from Los Angeles is slated to attend the event.

 Wed, April 2